Tad (band): Partial reunion and aftermath (2013–present)

 A semi-reunion of Tad took place at the Sub Pop Records 25th Anniversary Show on July 13, 2013 in Seattle, Washington.
 There, Doyle and Thorstensen joined Brothers of the Sonic Cloth to play a set of songs from God's Balls, Salt Lick, and 8-Way Santa.

 Danielson went on to play with vocalist Ron Nine and guitarist Kevin Whitworth (Love Battery), vocalist Katie Scarberry, and drummer Garret Shavlik (former member of The Fluid) for a self-produced album, Vaporland, in 2014.
 He and Ron Nine then played in Purple Strange with Jared Stroud, Matthew Candenberghe, and Endino, and issued another self-produced album of the same name in 2021.

 A vinyl-only archival album, Quick and Dirty, was released in April 2018 as part of Record Store Day, which contained unreleased tracks Tad recorded between 1995 and 1999 (in addition to a handful of live songs).

-Legacy
+Influences and legacy

+Tad cited influences including Black Sabbath, Captain Beefheart, Butthole Surfers, Head of David, the Birthday Party, Black Flag, U-Men, Aerosmith, Neurosis, Yob, Rush, Pink Floyd and Frank Zappa.

 In 2017, Metal Injection ranked Tad at number 5 on their list of the "10 Heaviest Grunge Bands".